ROCm/half/web/Mainpage.md

 -	Support for certain C++11 single-precision mathematical functions from `<cmath>` for their half-precision counter-parts to work (**optional**).
 -	Support for C++11's `std::hash` from `<functional>` (**optional**, only if hashing enabled by defining `HALF_ENABLE_HASH`).

-It has been tested successfully with *Visual C++ 2010*.
+It has been tested successfully with *Visual C++ 2010* and *gcc 4.6*.
 Please [contact me](#contact) if you have any problems, suggestions or even just success testing it on other platforms.

 --------------------------------------------------------------------------------